Gonzaga University takes a holistic approach to admission by carefully reviewing academic measures, student involvement, and character.

 *Remember: The Free Application for Federal Student Aid (FAFSA) should be submitted by February 1, regardless of fall or spring admission.

 - Submit the Common Application for Undergraduate College Admission online.

 - Submit one Teacher Evaluation and one School Report through the Common Application.
 Forms/letters can be mailed to the Admission Office, if not submitted online.

-- Send an a copy of your official transcripts to the Office of Admission.
+- Send a copy of your official transcripts to the Office of Admission.
 If you have completed any college courses (this includes all WA state participants of the Running Start Program), official college transcripts need to be sent as well.

 - Submit score reports from either the Scholastic Assessment Test I (SAT I), or the American College Test (ACT).
 Gonzaga's institution code for the SAT I is 4330, and the ACT code is 4458. *Gonzaga does not accept SAT II Subject tests.